Cerchie/alpaca-kafka-flink-streamlit/README.md

 ```

 The above statement inserts data into the table you just created.
-Every five seconds, it takes the average for the AAPL stock price and adds it to the `tumble_interval_AAPL` table.
+Every five seconds, it takes the average for the SPY stock price and adds it to the `tumble_interval_SPY` table.

 Note: no data will show up in these Kafka topics or Flink tables until you run the app.